 Monitoring Officer – Central Bedfordshire Council

 Town Councillors are elected every four years.
 The most recent parish council elections took place on 2 May, 2019.
-You can view the results by clicking here.

 The parish of Leighton-Linslade is made up of 8 separate ward areas.
-To find out which ward your street is in, please click here.

 Can anyone stand for election as a Town Councillor?

 Yes, if you are a British, Commonwealth or European citizen aged 18 or over and meet any one of the following criteria:

 - you are on the electoral roll for the parish

 - you have lived in the parish, or within 3 miles of it, for the previous 12 months